All Products

 Solution 4:

-Check the audit of the corresponding resource to determine whether it is abnormally deleted after it is created.
+Check the audit logs of the corresponding resource to determine whether it was abnormally deleted after it was created.

 The migrate-controller component in a cluster that uses FlexVolume cannot be launched

-migrate-controller does not support clusters that use FlexVolume.
+The migrate-controller component does not support clusters that use FlexVolume.
 To use the backup center feature, use one of the following methods to migrate from FlexVolume to CSI:

-If you need to back up applications in a cluster that uses FlexVolume and restore the applications in a cluster that uses CSI during the migration from FlexVolume to CSI, see Use the backup center to migrate applications in an ACK cluster that runs an old Kubernetes version.
+To back up applications in a FlexVolume cluster and restore them in a CSI cluster during the migration from FlexVolume to CSI, see Use the backup center to migrate applications in a Kubernetes cluster that runs an older version.

 Can I modify the backup vault?

-Because the backup vault is shared, it may be in the Backup or Restore state at any time.
-If you modify a parameter of the backup vault, the system may fail to find the required data when backing up or restoring an application.
-Therefore, you cannot modify the backup vault or create backup vaults that use the same name.
+Because a backup vault is a shared resource, it may be in a Backup or Restore state at any time.
+If you modify the vault's parameters, the system may be unable to find the required data during an application backup or restore.
+Therefore, you cannot modify a backup vault or create a new one with the same name.

 For clusters other than ACK dedicated clusters and registered clusters, the backup center component has read and write permissions on OSS buckets whose names are in the cnfs-oss-* format by default.
 To prevent backups from overwriting existing data in the bucket, we recommend that you create a dedicated OSS bucket whose name is in the cnfs-oss-* format for the backup center.